VincentPoupart/SpindleOrientationPaper.jl/README.md

     -Cell_Volume
 Those statistics are exported as a folder for each movies containing a series of .csv files, one for each stats, containing all the results of the segmented cells in the movie.

-All the surfaces .wrl files, the track .txt files and the cell shape stats folders should be place in one single folder.
+All the surfaces .wrl files, the track .txt files and the cell shape stats folders should be placed in one single folder.

 # Generate spindle poles tracks from ImageJ FIJI (1.52v) TrackMate plugin protocol